 \subsection{Numerical simulation of dust particles behaviour in electrodynamic traps}

-The experimental observations discussed above agree with the results of the numerical simulations performed with respect to charged particle confinement.
-Two independent numerical approaches have been used, namely the methods of Brownian and molecular dynamics.
-By using the methods specific to Brownian dynamics \cite{Vasi13, Syr16a}, we have performed numerical simulations of the motion of charged particles for different linear trap setups.
-The trapping conditions for both a single particle and an ensemble of particles have been obtained.
+Experimental observations discussed above agree with the results of numerical simulations performed with respect to charged particle confinement.
+Two independent numerical approaches are used, namely the methods of Brownian and molecular dynamics.
+By using methods specific to Brownian dynamics (BD) \cite{Vasi13, Syr16a} we perform numerical simulations of the motion of charged particles for different linear trap setups.
+The trapping conditions for both a single particle and an ensemble of particles are thus obtained.

-The idea behind the simulations was to find out the conditions which trigger the uplift of charged particles from the substrate, followed by their capture inside the trap.
+The idea behind simulations is to find out which conditions trigger the uplift of charged particles from the substrate, followed by their capture inside the trap.
 It is quite natural that for low trapping voltages the electric field is not able to lift the charged particle.
 Experimental results show that this issue occurs for trapping voltage amplitudes that are below 2.5 kV.
-As we increase to higher voltage amplitudes $U_a$, if the particle velocity at an initial moment of time is oriented towards the trap, the capture probability is high.
-Fig.~\ref{fig9.7} shows the simulated particle trajectory for $U_a = 3.7$ kV, using the molecular dynamics method.
+As we move towards higher voltage amplitudes $U_a$, if the particle velocity at an initial moment of time is oriented towards the trap then the capture probability is high.
+Fig.~\ref{fig9.7} shows the simulated particle trajectory for $U_a = 3.7$ kV, by using the molecular dynamics method.
 At an initial moment, the particle with a radius of 20 $\mu$m and an electric charge of around $10^5e$ is placed below the bottom of the trap.
-The particle velocity value is about 0.5 m/s, directed upwards.
-The value of the voltage amplitude under simulation was close to the experiment value of 3.5 kV, in Fig.~\ref{fig9.6}.
-The particle is captured inside the trap and its trajectory is similar to the one observed experimentally, as shown in in Fig.~\ref{fig9.6}.
+The particle velocity value is about $0.5$ m/s, directed upwards.
+In Fig.~\ref{fig9.6} the value of the voltage amplitude under simulation is close to the experiment value of $3.5$ kV.
+The particle is captured inside the trap and its trajectory is similar to the one observed experimentally, as illustrated.